gladys-pascual/love-running/README.md

+## Practicing HTML & CSS basic principles.

-A responsive website built entirely using HTML and CSS.
-This project was created as part of Code Institute's HTML & CSS modules.
+- A responsive website built entirely using HTML and CSS.
+- This project was created as part of Code Institute's HTML & CSS modules.